telehash/telehash.github.io/network.md

 <a name="line" />
 ## `line` - Packet Encryption

 A packet read from the network that has a HEAD of length 0 is a binary encrypted `line` packet.
 The first 16 bytes are always the line ID, and only known line IDs are processed, any packet with an unknown ID is dropped.
-The remaining bytes are encrypted and processed by the [Cipher Set](cipher_sets.md) used to create the line.
+The remaining bytes are encrypted and processed by the [Cipher Set](cipher_sets.md) used to create the line, the 16 byte ID should always be added/removed before being processed by any Cipher Set.

 Once decrypted, the resulting value is always a [channel](channels.md) packet.